ASLeonard/pangenome_summer_school/Practicals.md

 We can now take a look at how well scaffolded our genome is:
  - how many gaps are there?
  - what regions of the reference go uncovered?

+Since it is also so quick to generate these genome assemblies, what happens if we play around with the parameters (e.g., `-k`, `-l`, etc.)?
+It is often difficult to understand how these parameters shape the outcome...

 ### Construct a chromosome pangenome